UBC-MOAD/docs/compute-canada.rst

 .. _Compute Canada: https://www.computecanada.ca/

-Before you can use Compute Canada compute clusters and high capacity storage resources you need to :ref:`ComputeCanadaAccount`.
+Before you can use Compute Canada compute clusters and high capacity storage resources you need to :ref:`CreateComputeCanadaAccount`.
 You only need to do that once when you join the MOAD group, no matter how many different compute clusters you end up working on.